MSC Southeast Policies and Procedures

 Authors should keep in mind that pages appear differently on different browsers.
 Consider how the page will look using a text-based browser.
 Avoid browser specific tags.

-The Southeast Technical logos should never be redrawn or tampered with.
+The MSC Southeast logos should never be redrawn or tampered with.
 Any alterations will reduce the effectiveness and consistency of our identity and must be strictly avoided.
-The official college seal is not to be used on the Southeast Technical Web site except in an official capacity consistent with the college's policies pertaining to logos.
+The official college seal is not to be used on the MSC Southeast Web site except in an official capacity consistent with the college's policies pertaining to logos.

-Sub-links to other pages within the Southeast Technical Web site are encouraged.
+Sub-links to other pages within the MSC Southeast Web site are encouraged.
 Avoid duplicating documents that appear elsewhere on the server; link to them instead.

-Links to external (non-Southeast Technical) commercial and non-commercial sites must be appropriate to the mission and purpose of the college; for example, links that have educational value or have interest to the college community.
+Links to external (non-MSC Southeast) commercial and non-commercial sites must be appropriate to the mission and purpose of the college; for example, links that have educational value or have interest to the college community.
 Links must be approved by MPR, the departmental Dean/Coordinator and IT.